-The only Diploma program offered is Linguistic Development Education.
-This Diploma is specifically for Vietnamese students in the Bending Bamboo program.
+A graduate diploma program offered in Linguistic Development Education.
+This diploma is specifically for Vietnamese students in the Bending Bamboo program.
 The following courses are necessary to earn this diploma:

-Linguistic Development Education: PSK 607 - Theory and Practice of Language Acquisition PSK 608 - Lifelong Development Education PSK 610 - Bridging and Negotiating Differences PSK 611 - Action Research for Learning Enhancement
+Linguistic Development Education:

+PSK 607 - Theory and Practice of Language Acquisition PSK

+608 - Lifelong Development Education PSK 610 - Bridging and Negotiating Differences PSK 611 - Action Research for Learning Enhancement